MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Tangent Kernel: 2024

+- The lazy (NTK) and rich (μP) regimes: a gentle tutorial. [[paper]](https://arxiv.org/abs/2404.19719)
+  - Dhruva Karkada.
+  - Key Work: Neural Tangent Kernel; Feature Learning; Tensor Programs; Tutorial.
+  - <details><summary>Digest</summary> The paper discusses the training of wide neural networks and the role of hyperparameters in controlling the richness of training behavior.
+It highlights that there is only one degree of freedom in choosing hyperparameters such as the learning rate and the size of the initial weights to effectively train wide networks.
+This degree of freedom determines the richness of training behavior, ranging from lazy training similar to a kernel machine to feature learning in the μP regime.
+The paper synthesizes recent research results, offers new perspectives and intuitions, and provides empirical evidence supporting these claims.
+The authors hope that further study of the richness scale will contribute to the development of a scientific theory of feature learning in practical deep neural networks.

 - LoRA Training in the NTK Regime has No Spurious Local Minima. [[paper]](https://arxiv.org/abs/2402.11867)
   - Uijeong Jang, Jason D. Lee, Ernest K. Ryu.
   - Key Word: Low-Rank Adaptation; Neural Tangent Kernel Regime.